ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/template_thesis.md

 This chapter describes your completed senior thesis work, including the overall aims  and the background motivating your research.
-Whenever possible, you should use one or more concrete examples and technical diagrams.
+Whenever possible, you should use one or more concrete examples and technical diagrams. -- technical diagram of program structure, regression model, and results and can also show differences in state data for issues section

 It is often useful and necessary to separate the introduction into multiple sections.
 Several possible sections are proposed below, you can use these or distribute your